demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

 This will validate the file Packs/HelloWorld/Integrations/HelloWorld/HelloWorld.yml only.

 `demisto-sdk validate -a`
-This will validate all files under `Packs` directory.
+This will validate all files under the `Packs` directory.

 `demisto-sdk validate -i Packs/HelloWorld`
 This will validate all files under the content pack `HelloWorld`.